Restricting access to site content: Professional subscription plan or higher

 Preparing your website

 To use taxonomy to restrict access to protected content, enable the Taxonomy Access Control module.

 - In the admin menu, select Modules.

 - Enable the Taxonomy Access Control module.

 - Click Save configuration.

 Select an existing role on your website that will have access to protected content, or create an additional role.
-You will associate the role later with access permissions for the content that you want to protect.
+Later you will associate the role with access permissions for the content that you want to protect.
 To learn more, see User roles and permissions.